cloudfoundry/cloud_controller_ng/CONTRIBUTING.md

 * Your pull request includes tests

 * Your pull request is small and focused with a clear message that conveys the intent of your change

+## PR size

+Whenever possible, please try to PR small, atomic units of work.
+As a rule of thumb, PRs with > 400 changed lines are difficult for us to review critically.
+We are happy to work with you to break up larger PRs into more managable chunks.